 Give us a Call

 Most importantly, if you are concerned your pet is showing signs of heat stroke or overheating, take action immediately.
 Please don’t hesitate to call us for any concerns regarding your pet.
-Our team at Anasazi Animal Clinic in Gilbert is available by phone at (480) 426-8364 or by email at firstname.lastname@example.org.
+Contact our team at Anasazi Animal Clinic in Gilbert online or by email at email@example.com.
 We are happy to answer any questions you may have about staying safe in the summer heat.